 “The Ghost of kyiv is a legendary superhero created by the Ukrainians!”the Air Force said in a Ukrainian-language message on Facebook.

-The statement came after various outlets published stories misidentifying Commander Stepan Tarabalka as the person behind the legend.
+The statement came following various outlets published stories misidentifying Commander Stepan Tarabalka as the person behind the legend.
 Tarabalka was a royal pilot who died on March 13 during a dogfight and was posthumously awarded the title of Hero of Ukraine, the Air Force explained last month.

 But It wasn’t the Ghost of kyiv.according to its statement on Saturday.

-“The information about the death of the Ghost of kyiv is incorrect,” the Air Force wrote in another Twitter post that day.
+“The information regarding the death of the Ghost of kyiv is incorrect,” the Air Force wrote in another Twitter post that day.
 “The Ghost Of kyiv is alive, it embodies the collective spirit of the highly skilled pilots of the Tactical Aviation Brigade who are successfully defending kyiv and the region.”

 MIRA: Russian Foreign Minister on Zelensky’s Jewish ancestry: “Hitler also had Hebrew origins”